hapax/hapax.github.io/assets/chuzenji.md

 of ruin is no comfort.
-Besides, whatever the facts of life, physics cannot render mechanism into human value, or expiate from first principles; anyone who has spent a moment thinking about natural selection, for instance, will see that the elegance of its explanation cannot be weighed on the same scale as the millennia of pointless death.
+Besides, whatever the facts of life, physics cannot render mechanism into human value, or expiate from first principles; anyone who has thought about natural selection, for instance, will see that its explanatory elegance cannot be weighed on the same scales as the millennia of brutal death.
 These tasks fall to other systems of thought, systems with broader responsibilities and margins of error: religion, philosophy, art, humour.